WXCC

 WXCC (96.5 FM, "The Mullet") is a radio station licensed to serve Williamson, West Virginia.
 The station is owned by licensee Mountain Top Media LLC, Cindy May Johnson Managing Member.
-It airs a 90's Country format.
+It airs a 1990s country format.
 WXCC is an affiliate of West Virginia MetroNews.

 History

 The first song played on WXCC, broadcasting in the heart of West Virginia's coal country, was Tennessee Ernie Ford's "Sixteen Tons".
 The station was assigned the WXCC call letters by the Federal Communications Commission.